The-Team-Awesome/Zompocalypse/README.md

 ## Running the game

 To play, download the .jar file, navigate to the directory where you put the file and type into the command line:

-\n\tjava -jar zompocalypse.jar <commands>
+java -jar zompocalypse.jar <commands>

 Commands:
-\n\t-help/-h			Prints out a list of commands and their function
+* -help/-h			Prints out a list of commands and their function
-\n\t-server/-s <n>		Start a server, expecting n clients to connect
+* -server/-s <n>		Start a server, expecting n clients to connect
-\n\t-client/-c <url>	Create a client connection to the server at url
+* -client/-c <url>	Create a client connection to the server at url

 For example, to start up a locally running client/server connection, in one window you would type:

-\n\tjava -jar zompocalypse.jar -server 1
+java -jar zompocalypse.jar -server 1

 You would then type in another window:

-\n\tjava -jar zompocalypse.jar -client 127.0.0.1
+java -jar zompocalypse.jar -client 127.0.0.1

 ## Credits